-The Company exceeded the guidance it provided in 2021, most recently increased in October 2021, with respect to each of the four metrics for which guidance is provided: revenue, GAAP net income, EBITDA and diluted earnings per share (GAAP).
+The Company met or exceeded the guidance it provided in February 2022 and met or exceeded the guidance that was increased in October 2022, with respect to each of the four metrics for which guidance is provided: revenue, GAAP net income, EBITDA and diluted earnings per share (GAAP).

-- Revenue for the year ended December 31, 2021, increased from 23.4% to \$1,142.4 million, compared to \$925.9 million for the year ended December 31, 2020.
-In October 2021, the Company forecasted 2021 revenue in the range of \$1.135 billion to \$1.145 billion. - GAAP net income for the full year 2021 was \$181.8 million, or \$4.81 per diluted share, compared to GAAP net income of \$145.4 million, or \$3.84 per diluted share, for the year ended December 31, 2020.
-In October 2021, the Company forecasted GAAP net income for full year 2021 in the range of \$176.0 million to \$180.0 million and forecasted diluted earnings per share (GAAP) in the range of \$4.66 to \$4.77. - EBITDA for the full year 2021 increased 18.8% to \$223.1 million compared to \$187.8 million for the year ended December 31, 2020.
-In October 2021, the Company forecasted full year 2021 EBITDA in the range of \$216.0 million to \$222.0 million.
+- Revenue for the year ended December 31, 2022, increased 27.8% (29.2% on a constant currency basis) to \$1,460.0 million, compared to \$1,142.4 million for the year ended December 31, 2021.
+In October 2022, the Company forecasted 2022 revenue in the range of \$1.440 billion to \$1,460 billion. - GAAP net income for the full year 2022 was \$245.4 million, an increase of 34.9%, compared to GAAP net income of \$181.8 million for the year ended December 31, 2021.
+GAAP net income per diluted share for the full year 2022 was \$7.28, an increase of 51.4%, compared to GAAP net income per diluted share of \$4.81 for the year ended December 31, 2021.
+In October 2022, the Company forecasted GAAP net income for full year 2022 in the range of \$232.0 million to \$236.0 million and forecasted diluted earnings per share (GAAP) in the range of \$6.88 to \$7.00. - EBITDA for the full year 2022 increased 38.1% (32.3% on a constant currency basis) to \$308.1 million compared to \$223.1 million for the year ended December 31, 2021.
+In October 2022, the Company forecasted full year 2022 EBITDA in the range of \$302.0 million to \$310.0 million.

 EBITDA is a non-GAAP financial measure used to supplement our financial statements, which are based on U.S. Generally Accepted Accounting Principles ("GAAP").
-For a definition and discussion of this measure, see "Definition of Non-GAAP Financial Measure" on page 36.
+For a definition and discussion of this measure, see "Definition of Non-GAAP Financial Measure" on page 34.

-Key Compensation Actions for 2021
+Key Compensation Actions for 2022

-The Compensation Committee took several actions related to executive compensation for 2021 performance.
+The Compensation Committee took several actions related to executive compensation for 2022 performance.
 With respect to cash compensation, the Compensation Committee approved base salary increases for the NEOs to narrow competitive gaps to market and to recognize individual performance and contributions.
-The Compensation Committee affirmed corporate incentive goals and approved the payment of cash bonuses to our NEOs at a level that reflected performance against the financial guidance the Company provided in February 2021 as increased in April, July, and October 2021.
+The Compensation Committee affirmed corporate incentive goals and approved the payment of cash bonuses to our NEOs at a level that reflected performance against the financial guidance the Company provided in February 2022.
 With respect to process and governance, the Compensation Committee reviewed an updated peer group of comparable companies.
 The Compensation Committee also continued its engagement of Total Compensation Solutions ("TCS") as the Compensation Committee's independent compensation consultant.